Efficient Fourier representations of families of Gaussian processes: Introduction

 Representing a GP with Fourier expansion (\ref{23}) has the advantage that GP regression via linear system (\ref{203}) can be solved in $O(N + m^3)$ operations.
-For a general $N \times 2m$ matrix, $\mtx{X}$, solving linear system (\ref{203}) requires $O(Nm^2)$ operations, which can be prohibitively expensive for big data problems.
-However since we use Fourier expansions, the $2m \times 2m$ matrix $\mtx{X\tran X}$ can be formed in $O(N + m^2\log{m})$ operations using a non-uniform fast Fourier transform (FFT)~\cite{dutt1, lgreengard1}.
+For a general $N \times 2m$ matrix, $\mtx{X}$, solving linear system (\ref{203}) requires $O(Nm^2)$ operations, which can be prohibitively expensive.
+However, since we use Fourier expansions, the $2m \times 2m$ matrix $\mtx{X\tran X}$ can be formed in $O(N + m^2\log{m})$ operations using a non-uniform fast Fourier transform (FFT)~\cite{dutt1, lgreengard1}.
 The efficient formation of $\mtx{X\tran X}$ reduces the total computational cost of solving the linear system from $O(Nm^2)$ operations to $O(N + m^3)$.
 In general, $m$ is sufficiently small that $m^3$ operations is easily affordable on a laptop.
-Furthermore, for GP problems that involve fitting hyperparameters, the cost of solving linear system (\ref{203}) is $O(m^3)$ operations for all hyperparameters after a precomputation of $O(N + m^2\log{m})$ operations.
+Furthermore, for GP problems that involve fitting hyperparameters, the cost of solving linear system \eqref{203} is $O(m^3)$ operations for all hyperparameters after a precomputation of $O(N + m^2\log{m})$ operations.

-The numerical work in finding $\xi_i$ and $w_i$ of expansion (\ref{23}) reduces to constructing a quadrature rule (see, e.g. \cite{ma1}) for computing the inverse Fourier transform of $\hk$, the Fourier transform of the covariance kernel.
+The numerical work in finding $\xi_i$ and $w_i$ of Fourier expansion \eqref{23} reduces to constructing a quadrature rule (see, e.g. \cite{ma1}) for an inverse Fourier transform.
 Specifically, if $k$ is an integrable translation-invariant covariance kernel with Fourier transform $\hk$, then $k$ satisfies